When Twyla Quinton was growing up in southeastern British Columbia, she was pretty sure everyone had "lots of moms."

 Lawyer Tim Dickson found this out quickly when he argued polygamy shouldn't be a crime in a 2011 legal reference.
 He made a case that the law should target specific harms, like statutory rape.

 In an era of open relationships and cheating websites, he says it's increasingly hard to understand why the marriage part matters to lawmakers.
 "You can have a man who has another family in secret.
 And there's nothing criminal about that.
 He can lie to each side, hiding the existence of the other family," Dickson told VICE.
-"The odd logic of section 293 is that it's only a crime once those multiple relationships are brought into the open and formalized by way of a public ceremony."
+"The odd logic of section 293 is that it's only a crime once those multiple relationships are brought into the open and formalised by way of a public ceremony."

 Dickson says the reason Chief Justice Robert Bauman upheld polygamy as illegal was because of the cultural baggage that comes with it.
 "Part of that was a cruel arithmetic idea: the idea that in a small community you are going to have to force out men, that you're going to have to compel women into marriage, and that polygamy cannot arise by way of free and informed choice," he said.